mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 this is some other string, which we created for tutorial purposes
 ```

-*You* are the one who decides here to what `yield 1` will evaluate to.
+*You* are the one who decides here what `yield 1` will evaluate to.

 So at this point we see, that our *first* `yield` expression uses the value provided in the *second* `next` call.
 This is crucial to understand in generators.

 Basically, when encountering a `yield <some value>`, the generator is saying: "in current `next` call I will return you a `<some value>`, but in the *next* `next` call please provide me as an argument what should I replace `yield <some value>` with".

-And this actually means that the argument passed to the *first* `next` call will never be used by generator.
+And this actually means that the argument passed to the *first* `next` call will never be used by the generator.
 There is simply no point to provide it, so we will just remove it from our example:

 ```js
 const iterator = getNumber();